 IVAs are not available if you live in Scotland.
 There is the option of a Protected Trust Deed, but the rules, benefits, risks and fees are different from an IVA.

-Undergoing an IVA may have a negative effect on your credit rating.
+Undergoing an IVA may hurt your credit rating.

 Some debts can’t be included in bankruptcy and will still remain after your bankruptcy is over, such as: